When is the application period?

 In order to be considered for CRI, innovator applicants must meet the following criteria:

 - CRI is a nationwide program for individuals who are U.S. citizens or permanent residents.
-Individuals who belong to startup companies must have those companies incorporated in the U.S. Selected CRI participants are expected to make a full commitment to the CRI program.
+You do not have to started a company to apply to CRI.
+CRI is an educational research program that teaches the skills needed to become a successful entrepreneur and potentially launch a business.
+However, individuals who belong to startup companies at the time that they apply to CRI must have those companies incorporated in the U.S. Selected CRI participants are expected to make a full commitment to the CRI program.
 As such, individuals should expect to spend a significant portion of time in the Chicago area to work at Argonne to develop technology and with CRI partner mentor organizations on legal, financial, marketing, and business operations development and planning.

 - Innovators must have a minimum of five years of technology R&D experience and be a first-time technical founder.